7 Data wrangling

 If you want to split the data based on a variable other than taxonomic rank, use splitOn()

 .
 It works for row-wise and column-wise splitting.
-We might want to split the data, Splitting the data may be useful, for example, if you want to analyze data from different cohorts separately.
+Splitting the data may be useful, for example, if you want to analyze data from different cohorts separately.

 7.2 Add or modify variables